-While mulch serves a variety of functions in the home garden, mulch application issues, like mulch toxic to dogs, need to be addressed for the safety of your precious pets before they occur.
+While mulch serves a variety of functions in the home garden, mulch application issues, such as toxicity to dogs, need to be addressed for the safety of your precious pets before they occur.
 Generally, mulch poses little threat to cats, though it can become a haven for use as a litter box.
-Dogs, on the other hand, often chew on some types of mulch, which can become dangerous.
+Dogs, on the other hand, often chew on some types of mulch, which can be dangerous.
 Keep reading more about mulch and pet safety so you can avoid any problems later down the road.

 Mulch and Pet Safety

-However, if you are a pet owner, particularly an owner of a curious dog, it is essential that you pick your mulch carefully.
+However, if you are a pet owner, particularly an owner of a curious dog, it’s essential that you pick your mulch carefully.
 This is especially important for pets that spend a fair amount of time unsupervised outside.
-Pet owners should always use a product that is labeled as pet safe mulch.
+Pet owners should always use a product that is labeled as pet-safe mulch.

 Is Mulch Toxic to Dogs?

 Mulch made from cocoa shells is known as cocoa bean mulch, and it is particularly toxic to dogs.
 Homeowners with dogs should stay clear of this type of mulch and seek a less toxic alternative.
 While others types of mulch may not necessarily be toxic, they can also be dangerous.

 Why Dogs Eat Mulch?

 Dogs are chewers by nature, especially young puppies.
 Dogs will sometimes chew on wood because they are lacking in nutrients, but mostly it is out of boredom or curiosity.
 If possible, keep your dog contained in an area of the yard where you don’t have any mulch, and be careful when you take your dog out to public areas that have mulch.

 Types of Mulch Safe for Pets